Shadow Operations: Resurrection

 Finding what he wanted, Dark opened a channel to Fearless.

 As the Fearless approached the visibly battle scarred Repulse, a transmission came from the dying ship.
-Audio only, Savage reported.
+Audio only,

-On speakers, McLeod said.
+On speakers,

-Dark to Fearless, Jack said, his voice weak. ...the bridge is smashed...
+Jack said, his voice weak. ...the bridge is smashed...
 Commander Kane is...dead...

 MacLeod grimaced.
 He knew Jack and Taryn were a couple.
 They had been seeing each other for years.
 When Jack returned about a year ago from studying and improving his telekinetic abilities among other telepathic, telekinetic and empathic races, he told MacLeod being away from Taryn had been the most difficult part of his sabbatical.